-- Monitoring of industry standard measures such as occupancy and average room rates against prior year and budget and against competitors; - Monitoring of departmental revenues and profitability; and - · Working capital management.
+- Monitoring of industry standard measures such as occupancy and average room rates against budget and competitors; - Monitoring of department revenues and profitability; and - Working capital management.

 Strategic report (continued)

 Key performance indicators (continued)

 Key non-financial performance indicators include:

 - Monitoring of quality: the Company monitors a number of quality indicators using data from a number of sources including guest questionnaires, mystery guest programs and feedback on third-party travel review websites; and - Success of advertising and marketing campaigns, measured by indicators such as the number of guests making direct bookings through the Mercure website.